 International Equities - International equities include investments in institutional investment funds, which invest in and employ a variety of investment strategies in foreign developed and emerging markets.
-Interests held in one fund are classified in Level 2 of the fair value hierarchy using market-corroborated inputs from observable market data and units held in the other fund are valued using the NAV practical expedient as report by the investment managers.
+Interests held in one fund are classified in Level 3 of the fair value hierarchy and units held in the other fund are valued using the NAV practical expedient as reported by the investment managers.